Westerburg station: Rail services

 The station is now served by trains operated by DreiLänderBahn, a subsidiary of Hessische Landesbahn, which run towards Limburg (Lahn) and Siegen on line RB90 (Westerwald-Sieg-Bahn).
 In addition, there are buses to the region, including the Rhein-Mosel-Bus route 116 (Montabaur Bahnhof/FOM – Westerburg – Rennerod Busbf. / Bad Marienberg, which partly also follows the route of the closed Cross Westerwald Railway.
 In front of the station there is a commuter parking area and a "Bike and ride" facility.
 The transport services are carried out on behalf of the Zweckverband Bahnpersonennahverkehr Rheinland-Pfalz Nord (northern Rhineland-Palatinate rail transport association, SPNV Nord) and are operated under the Rhineland-Palatinate regular-interval integrated timetable.
 On the section between Westerburg and Siegen, which is mostly in Rhineland-Palatinate, services have generally run hourly from Monday to Sunday since the change of timetable in December 2014; during the peak there are additional services.
 In order to be able to guarantee the connections to Cologne and Frankfurt at the stations of Au (Sieg) and Limburg, most services terminate in Westerburg.
 There are only a few continuous runs between Limburg and Au (Sieg).
-The fares of the Verkehrsverbund Rhein-Mosel (VRM) have also applied in Westerwaldkreis since 1 January 2017.
+The fares of the Verkehrsverbund Rhein-Mosel (VRM) have also applied in Westerwaldkreis since 1 January 2017, Westerburg station is located in the VRM fare zone 431.